andreirchz/aClearChat-SpigotMc/README.md

 # aClearChat
 aClearChat issa fully updated, configurable and useful chat management plugin which allows your staff to clear and disable the global chat just with a simple command: /clearchat or /togglechat.

+## This plugin is open-source.
+The code of the plugin is the
 ## Suggestions
 Do you have a suggestion? https://github.com/andreirchz/aClearChat-SpigotMc/issues
 ## Useful Links